MakeMeSenpai/magic_mirror_modules/IB/README.md

 This will hopefully become an amazing background iin which others can downlaod and use like any other interactive backgroun.
 But my main goal is to get it so that it can optomally preform on a magic mirror that me and group of developers are working on.
 These are all my notes and trial.
-Wish me luck!
+Wish me luck! try to use processing.py for OOP https://py.processing.org/tutorials/objects/

 Requirements: